-SE681ce - Psychoneuroimmunology (3 didactic units)
+WS423 - Psychoneuroimmunology (3 didactic units) (45 academic hours)

 This course explores the interactions between psychosocial factors, stress, the immune system and the brain and their overall relation to both health and illness.
 The physiology and anatomy of the immune and neuroendocrine systems are studied.
 Several concepts of stress are introduced.
 The scientific and anecdotal evidence accumulating in the field of psychoneuroimmunology is reviewed with an attempt at synthesis into a holistic framework that can serve as a rationale for therapeutic interventions or as the motivator for a change in lifestyle.
+Prerequisite: WS331 or equivalent.